Type of qualification – Cambridge Technical Extended Certificate (equivalent to 1 A Level)

 You will be assessed by a variety of methods including

 written assignments.
-Assessment for the Single Award will be by means of 6 internally assessed assignments.
+Assessment for the Single Award will be by a combination of internally and externally assessed assignments.

 General Entry Requirements

 5 GCSE qualifications with minimum grade 4